fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 }
 ```

-If the pipeline doesn't have parameters, we call the `runParameterlessPipeline` function that does the same as we implemented previously:
+If no parameters are needed, we run the pipeline immediately by calling the `runParameterlessPipeline` function.
+It runs parameterless pipeline the same way we implemented previously:

 ```typescript
 async function runParameterlessPipeline(jenkinsAPI: JenkinsAPI, pipelineId: string, pipelineDisplayName: string, respond: RespondFn) {